Use Asana and email

-- Assign tasks—Instead of sending teammates requests via email, try assigning them tasks.
-Add anybody you would CC as a task follower so they stay looped in.
+- Instead of sending teammates requests or questions via email, try assigning them tasks.
+Add anybody you would CC as a task collaborator so they stay looped in.

-- Comments—Use task comments instead of writing and replying to emails.
-That way, all the information about the work stays with it.
+- Use task comments instead of writing and replying to emails.
+That way, all the information about the work stays with it in context.
 Use a thumbs up to say thanks or show that you saw a comment.

-- Follow-ups—If you need to follow up on an email, forward it to Asana to create a reminder task instead of tracking it elsewhere.
+- If you need to follow up on an email, use an email integration or forward the email to create a reminder task in Asana instead of tracking it elsewhere.

 - Invite guests—If there’s a lot of back and forth between you and someone outside of your Asana domain, consider inviting them to Asana as a guest to make communications and action items more direct and trackable.

-- Status updates—If you usually share status updates via email, try using a team or project conversation.
-You can @mention teammates, tasks, and projects within Asana in your update.
+- Status updates—You can @mention teammates, tasks, and projects within Asana in your update.
 Teammates can comment on the update instead of starting long email threads where attachments and responses can get lost.

-- Event planning—If a vendor gets back to you with a quote or event specs, you can forward the email into Asana to discuss with your team, and use subtasks to request feedback from them.
+- Event planning—If a vendor gets back to you with a quote or event specs, you can turn the email into an Asana task in your events project to discuss with your team.

 How each team uses Asana and email together will vary, but the hope is that Asana can help reduce the number of emails you send to your team.
 And for all the emails you do send and receive, you can easily move between Asana and email to stay updated and productive.